tesfamic/CarND-Vehicle-Detection/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-> The classifier I used is linear SVM and the feature vector contains concatenated spatially binned color feature, color histogram and HOG feature.
-All of those feature vectors are stacked and normalized using the 'StandardScalar' function from sklearn.
-Then, the normalized data is shuffled and divided in to training (80%) and testing(20%) sets using sklearn's 'train_test_split()' function.
-Finally, the 'linearSVC()' classifier is trained, tested, and saved in pickle form.
+> The classifier I used is linear SVM and the feature vector contains concatenated spatially binned color feature, histogram of colors and HOG features.
+All of those feature vectors are stacked and normalized using the `StandardScalar` function from sklearn.
+Then, the normalized data is shuffled and divided in to training (80%) and testing(20%) sets using sklearn's `train_test_split()` function.
+Finally, the `linearSVC()` classifier is trained, tested, and saved in pickle form.
 This process can be found in cell #5 of the jupyter notebook (vehicle_detection.ipynb).

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 > I tried the sliding window approach first with window sizes of 64x64, 96x96 and 128x128 and 50% window overlapping.
 It has reasonable performance.
 However, the amount of time it takes to make a single prediction is large.
 Therefore, I adopted the sub-sampling window search, as presented in the course material, which performs better in terms of classification accuracy and speed.
 I chose four scales to cover wide range of distances from the camera.
 To catch cars far from the camera, a scale of 0.5 is choosen (32x32 window) and for the closer cars a scale of 2.0 (128x128) is chosen.
-Two more scales 1.0 (64x64, 96x96) are used to accomodate cars in various ranges from the camera position.
+Two more scales 1.0 (64x64) and 1.5 (96x96) are used to accomodate cars in various ranges from the camera position.
 The search windows are shown below.
 Scales:  [0.5, 1, 1.5, 2.0], ystart = [400, 400, 400, 400], ystop = [480, 600, 680, 680]